ElectroGamesDev/ElectroGamesYT/README.md

 ## I'm a game developer in high school

 - 🥅 Goals for 2023: Release a video game
-- ⚡ Fact: I am probably quitting YouTube and Minecraft
+- ⚡ I am probably quitting YouTube and Minecraft

 ### Languages and Tools: